SEUNGKYUCHUNG/OfficeScripts/autotable/autotablenh.md

 <p style="font-size:15px;">Project created on: September 19, 2024.</p>

 ## Description
-This Office Script automatically creates a table with headers.
+This Office Script automatically creates a table with no headers.

 ## Basic Instructions
 1. Open any workbook in Excel for Windows or for Mac and select the Automate tab.